Culture

 Bluesfest Director Peter Noble said: “My greatest fear is what our live music industry is going to look like in a couple of years if we don’t get disposable income to a point where people will spend their money.”

 Unfortunately, the price of the tickets was too high for the average festival goer, with many taking to social media to vent frustrations about being unable to afford the cost.
 The result?
-Ticket sales were lacklustre, meaning there was little chance of covering cost and the festival was unable to proceed.
+Ticket sales were lacklustre, and there was little chance of the organisers covering costs.
+Thus, the festival was unable to proceed.

 I went to Coachella in 2017, and the price for that 3-day festival was $500 US for general admission – a much higher price when you adjust for inflation and the exchange rate.
 And let me tell you, the festival was full, with plenty of international attendees.